TAILOR-UoB/collaboration-exchange-fund/README.md

 - **Suitability of the host** (12.5%).
 Is the host lab appropriate?
 Is it the best place to do the proposed research?
 - **Suitability of the visit length** (12.5%).
 Is the visit length appropriate and realistic, also taking into account your personal and family situation? ~If you plan to separate the research visit into multiple visits, clearly explain why this is necessary.
 This could either be for scientific or personal reasons (e.g. family commitments).~

 During submission, you should choose at least three preferred evaluators for your proposal from the [scientific board](https://tailor-network.eu/connectivity-fund/connectivity-fund-scientific-board/).
-The actual reviewer may be different as we aim to evenly distribute the evaluation load.
+(The actual reviewers may be different as we aim to evenly distribute the evaluation load.)

 ~You should be a PhD student affiliated to a lab that belongs to the TAILOR network.
 The host lab should also belong to the TAILOR network of excellence (you can find a list of the partners [here](https://tailor-network.eu/partners/)).~